umpirsky/Simplex-Demo/README.md

-Simple Website Made With Simplex
+Simple Website made with Simplex
 ================================